Continuity vs Categories

 Data Storage Types

 How are the data values structured?
-Are the data values for a variable continuous or categorical, labels without numeric properties even if represented by integers?
-The data values for the variables are analyzed on the computer, so how the data values are conceptually defined should align with how the computer stores them.
+Are the data values for a variable continuous or categorical, labels without numeric properties, even if represented by integers?
+The data values for the variables are analyzed on the computer, so the conceptual definitions of the variables should align with how the computer stores them.

 Distinguish between the conceptual meaning of the variable’s data values and how they are stored on the computer.